aquasecurity/trivy/docs/tutorials/other-resources/references.md

-# Additional References
+# Additional Resources and Tutorials
 Below is a list of additional resources from the community.

-# Further Reading

 ## Announcements